salo-lab/salo-lab.github.io/research/index.md

 - What conformational states correspond to active versus inactive LD assembly?
 - How are regulatory cues integrated at nanoscale ER subdomains?

-{% include figure.html
-  image="images/research-seipin-regulators.jpg"
-  caption="Placeholder: model of seipin and associated regulators at a lipid-droplet assembly site."
-%}

 {% include section.html %}

 ### 4. Neutral-lipid homeostasis and ferroptosis